frankyeh/DSI-Studio-Website/doc/gui_t2.md

 Please follow each of the steps to preprocess DWI data.
 The following steps has to be done in the correct order (starting from 1.
 2. ...etc).

-## 1. TOPUP/EDDY
+## 1. TOPUP/EDDY/Motion Correction

-**Most animal studies are not able to use FSL TOPUP/EDDY, and you may skip this step**
+**ANIMAL STUDIES: Some animal scans are not able to use FSL TOPUP/EDDY, and if this is the case, you may skip this step and use [Corrections][Motion Correction] instead**

 ***If you have reverse-phase encoding acquisition:***
 1. On the top menu, click on [Corrections][TOPUP/EDDY]